 To make DNSMux working properly, first fill up the Basic screen.
 Make sure enter all the DNSMuxes into the bottom propagation list line.
 They can be IP addresses, or host-name.domain-name.com format.
 Next one will add domain for DNSMux to manage.
 The information on the screen is very important.
 Leave the mouse cursor on each field will get prompt for the proper format of the entry.
-Before leaving that page, please make sure add NS record, first for the DNSMux itself, and other DNSMux.
+Before leaving that page, please make sure add NS record, first for the DNSMux itself, and other DNSMux into the DNSMuxes field separated by comma.
 Please reference Chapter 5 for details.